 People in Reykjavik don’t usually go out on the town before 1am and some stay out until 6 or 7am.
 Crazy I know, but these guys really know how to drink and have a good time.
 Through twitter I met the lovely Inga and Hjortur a married couple that live in Reykjavik and they invited me out for drinks.
 At this point I didn’t need much more than one and I finished my night off with them, two of my fellow American friends from the brewery tour and a cold glass of Gull while listening to some lovely Icelandic music at Cafe Rosenberg.

 5. Stumble back to your accommodations

-The next morning I woke up feeling like black death as I shook my fist in the air cursing Brenevin but I think it might of also been the shark, reindeer, foal and puffin that I ate that also may have factored in to the horrible way I felt that morning...
+The next morning I woke up feeling like black death (go figure), as I shook my fist in the air cursing Brenevin but I think it might of also been the shark, reindeer, foal and puffin that I ate that night, that also may have factored in to the horrible way I felt that morning...